nrwl/nx/docs/react/guides/cli.md

 This will list all the schematics in the `@nrwl/web` collection.

-`nx list` will also output a list of Nrwl-approved plugins that you may want to consider adding to your workspace.
+`nx list` will also output a list of Nrwl core and community plugins that you may want to consider adding to your workspace.

 > Visit the [CLI Commands](/react/guides/cli#cli-commands) section to see more available commands.